-The 12 volt coach battery supply, figure 4-2, and the generator battery are maintained fully-charged by either the engine alternator (when engine operates); or by battery charger/converter, located in the midship roadside compartment, behind the close out panel.
-The automatic electronic battery charger operates whenever a source of 120 volts ac is supplied to the coach circuits.
+The 12 volt coach battery supply, figure 4-3, and the generator battery are maintained fully-charged by either the engine alternator (when engine operates); or by battery charger/converter.

 Batteries can become discharged because of coach 12 volt loads, while parked, without a 120 volt ac source.
 For overnight stops this presents no problem, with judicious use of 12v. service, because the engine alternator will recharge the batteries rapidly during the next day's travel.
 When operating from shoreline or generator power, the batteries obtain the major portion of the charge during "sleeping" time, while coach loads are low, so that the battery chargers can "top off" the batteries.